hirosystems/docs/stacks-blockchain-api-how-to-deploy-service-dependencies.md

 # Deploying Service Dependencies

-To deploy service dependencies, run the following npm command in your terminal:
+To deploy service dependencies, run the following npm command in your terminal window:

 `npm run devenv:deploy`

-This command uses `docker-compose` to deploy the service dependencies (e.g. PostgreSQL, Stacks core node, etc).
+This command uses `docker-compose` to deploy the service dependencies (for example, PostgreSQL, Stacks core node, etc).